Choline: Causes and mechanisms

 Estrogen production is a relevant factor that predisposes individuals to deficiency, along with low dietary choline intake.
 Estrogens activate phosphatidylcholine-producing PEMT enzymes.
 Women before menopause have a lower dietary need for choline than men due to women's higher estrogen production.
 Without estrogen therapy, the choline needs of post-menopausal women are similar to men's.
 Some single-nucleotide polymorphisms (genetic factors) affecting choline and folate metabolism are also relevant.
 Certain gut microbes also degrade choline more efficiently than others, so they are also relevant.

 In deficiency, the availability of phosphatidylcholines in the liver is decreased – these are needed for the formation of VLDLs.
 Thus, VLDL-mediated fatty acid transport out of the liver decreases, leading to fat accumulation in the liver.
 Other simultaneously occurring mechanisms explaining the observed liver damage have also been suggested.
 For example, choline phospholipids are also needed in mitochondrial membranes.
-Their unavailability leads to the inability of mitochondrial membranes to maintain proper electrochemical gradient, which, among other things, is needed for degrading fatty acids via β-oxidation.
-Fat metabolism within the liver therefore, decreases.
+Their unavailability impairs mitochondrial membranes' ability to maintain proper electrochemical gradient, which, among other things, is needed for degrading fatty acids via β-oxidation.
+Fat metabolism within the liver therefore decreases.

 Excess intake

 Excessive doses of choline can have adverse effects.
 Daily 8–20 g doses of choline, for example, have been found to cause low blood pressure, nausea, diarrhea, and fish-like body odor.
 The odor is due to trimethylamine (TMA) formed by the gut microbes from the unabsorbed choline (see trimethylaminuria).

 The liver oxidizes TMA to trimethylamine N-oxide (TMAO).
 Elevated levels of TMA and TMAO in the body have been linked to increased risk of atherosclerosis and mortality.
-Thus, excessive choline intake has been hypothesized to increase these risks in addition to carnitine, which also is formed into TMA and TMAO by gut bacteria.
+Thus, excessive choline intake has been hypothesized to increase these risks in addition to carnitine, which is also formed into TMA and TMAO by gut bacteria.
 However, choline intake has not been shown to increase the risk of dying from cardiovascular diseases.
 It is plausible that elevated TMA and TMAO levels are just a symptom of other underlying illnesses or genetic factors that predispose individuals for increased mortality.
 Such factors may not have been properly accounted for in certain studies observing TMA and TMAO level-related mortality.
 Causality may be reversed or confounded, and large choline intake might not increase mortality in humans.
 For example, kidney dysfunction predisposes for cardiovascular diseases, but can also decrease TMA and TMAO excretion.